 Redness increases by keeping awake at night,

-Diet after surgery – The food of the patient should be that which is accustomed such as barley, wheat, rice of sixty day ripening (shashtika shali), Masura – lentil, Mudga (green-gram), Tuvari – (tur dal), Jivanti, Sunisannaka, tender Mulaka (Radish), Vartaka, Tanduliyaka, Vastuka, Karavella (biiter gourd), Karkota, Patola (Pointed gourd) , Katukaphala – fruit of Katurohini, Saindhava (Black salt), Dadima (pomegranate), Dhatri (Amla), Ghrita (ghee), water boiled and cooled.
+Diet after surgery – The food of the patient should be that which is accustomed such as barley, wheat, rice ripened in sixty days (shashtika shali), Masura – lentil, Mudga (green-gram), Tuvari – (tur dal), Jivanti, Sunisannaka, tender Mulaka (Radish), Vartaka, Tanduliyaka, Vastuka, Karavella (bitter gourd), Karkota, Patola (Pointed gourd) , Katukaphala – fruit of Katurohini, Saindhava (Black salt), Dadima (pomegranate), Dhatri (Amla), Ghrita (ghee), water boiled and cooled.

-Mess prepared from old rice added with fats consumed in little quantity along with meat of animals of desert – like regions, followed by drinking of warm water helps for the quick healing of ulcers.
+A mass prepared from old rice added with fats consumed in little quantity along with meat of animals of desert like regions, followed by drinking of warm water helps for the quick healing of ulcers.
 34 – 36.

-Food to be avoided – Fresh grains, Tila (sesame), Masha (black gram), wines, meat other than of animals of desert like regions, products of milk and sugarcane, substances which are sour, salt and pungent should be avoided;
+Food to be avoided – Fresh grains, Tila (sesame), Masha (black gram), wines, meat other than that of animals of desert like regions, products of milk and sugarcane, substances which are sour, salty and pungent should be avoided;

 Any other substance which causes constipation, burning sensation during digestion, which are not easy to digest and which are cold in potency;